Perils of Joint Tenancy

 Some of the most difficult situations come from blended families and accidental disinheritances as we have discussed in the past.

-For example, John owns a home.
+John owns a home.
 He meets Sally and they get married.
 Sally moves into the house.
-John adds Sally’s name on the deed together as joint tenants.
+He adds Sally’s name on the deed together as joint tenants.
 John and Sally have not done any estate planning.
-John dies in 2014 and because they held the property in joint tenancy, Sally ends up inheriting the property by operation of law.
+John dies in 2014.
+Because they held the property in joint tenancy, Sally ends up inheriting the property by operation of law.
 John’s children from a previous marriage do not receive any portion of John’s estate.
 A few years later, Sally dies in 2016, with no estate plan.
 Her children, probate their mother’s estate and through the laws of intestacy her children end up inheriting the property.
 John’s children do not receive any portion of the property.
 They have been accidentally disinherited with no recourse.
 This is a result that John did not intend when he added Sally to the property as joint tenants.

 If you designate someone as a joint owner and you die, you can’t control what she does with your property after your death.